 Spacewalk (EVA): A key objective is to conduct the first-ever commercial spacewalk.
 The crew will test new spacesuits developed by SpaceX, designed for greater flexibility and durability in space.
 This spacewalk will help prepare for future missions to the Moon and Mars, where similar activities will be essential.

-Testing Starlink Laser Communications: The mission will test SpaceX’s Starlink satellite network’s laser-based communication technology, which could be critical for maintaining high-speed data links on long-duration missions, especially to distant destinations like Mars.
+Testing Starlink Laser Communications: The mission will test SpaceX’s Starlink satellite network’s laser-based communication technology, which could be critical for maintaining high-speed data links on long-duration missions, especially to distant destinations like Mars. - Scientific Research:

 Radiation Studies: The mission will involve extensive research on space radiation, which poses significant risks to astronauts on long-duration missions.
 By traveling to a higher orbit, the crew will gather valuable data on radiation exposure and its effects on the human body.